Alcantor/LotusECU-T4e/README.md

 ## Factory Method

-The T4e ECU on the Lotus with white dashboard (Instrument Cluster) has a booloader which is capable of reprogramming the ECU through the OBD port with the old K-Line protocol.
+The T4e ECU on the Lotus with white dashboard (Instrument Cluster) has a bootloader which is capable of reprogramming the ECU through the OBD port with the old K-Line protocol.
 It's slow, complicated and not really reliable (I assume that's not reliable because BOE doesn't support that method anymore).
 If you want to flash using that method, try the [Daft_LotusT4_OBD].